treasureNIDHI/My_Mate/README.md

 # New_python_practice
- I am going code an assistant for me
+ I am going to code an assistant for me